Catherine the Great Furniture: A Glimpse Into the Opulence of Russian Imperial Style

 The Place of Catherine The Great Furniture in Modern Design

 Catherine the Great had an excellent sense of luxury and magnificence and her impact on today’s furniture designing could not be overemphasized.
 Most of the modern designs are therefore derived from the neoclassical and rococo that she introduced to Russia.
-The work of this talented woman is elaborated in the features of the furniture that has linear and symmetrical forms with intricate elements that can still be observed in the present day’s interiors and furniture design.
+The work of this talented woman is elaborated in the features of the furniture that has linear and symmetrical forms with intricate elements that can still be observed in the present day’s interiors and catherine the great’s furniture design.

 Nowadays people still admire furniture that has been attributed to ‘Catherine the Great’ and would still love to have replicas of the furniture in their homes and offices because such furniture gives out an aura of class and sophistication.
 Also, her reign saw some of the most marvelous craftsmanship techniques which art students, and even craftsmen nowadays try to emulate the techniques that European craftsmen used while executing her orders.